Stay in Touch

 The biological processes will take a while to catch up, enriching the soil in the summer.
 Late crop planting may be all you can expect for next year.
 Next year pay attention to the number of days to plant maturity.

-As a result of the flooding, you see the mass evacuation of the soil worms.
+As a result of the flooded garden, you see the mass evacuation of the soil worms.
 Due to the flooding, the worms can’t live in the soil anymore.
 You see them drowned everywhere.
 Their bodies cover the streets, walkways, and even your garage floor.

 Earthworms dig holes in the soil so oxygen can enter.
 They consume certain bacteria and excrete concentrated nutrients in their castings.
 Yes, you can add soluble nutrients to offset the nutrients worms provide.

 Earthworms are perhaps the best indicator of soil health.
 Worms will not stay where conditions are not favorable.
-The worms thrive in contaminated, free organic materials.
+The worms thrive in contaminate free organic materials.

 Using soluble nutrients will necessitate that lack of plant-to-bacteria interaction and result in bacteria and worms that feed upon them leaving your garden.

-Wet conditions make the right conditions for certain harmful fungi, shotgun, or artillery fungi that can destroy your garden plants.
+Wet conditions from a flooded garden makes for the right conditions for certain harmful fungi, shotgun, or artillery fungi that can destroy your garden plants.
 Harmful fungi commonly feed on dead plant material in or near the soil surface.
 Fungi will develop on your plants and penetrate your fruits.

 Due to the water saturation effect, the good fungi that transport nutrients from source to plant to plant will also disappear.
 Mycorrhizal fungi create symbolic relationships with 90% of the earth’s plants.